Foo fighter: Explanations and theories

 The 415th Night-Fighter Squadron's Intelligence Officer, Captain Ringwald, sent a report listing 14 separate incidents in December 1944 and early January 1945 to the intelligence section at XII Tactical Air Command, the unit's immediate superiors at 64th Fighter Wing being unable to offer any answers.
-Without answers of their own, XII TAC requested assistance from Supreme Headquarters Allied Expeditionary Force (SHAEF), in Paris.
+Without answers of their own, XII TAC requested assistance from the topmost echelon: Supreme Headquarters Allied Expeditionary Force (SHAEF), in Paris.
 SHAEF had no knowledge of the phenomenon and asked if the British Air Ministry in London had any information.
-The Air Ministry's explanation for the Foo Fighter phenomenon was received on 13 March 1945:
+The Air Ministry's explanation for the foo fighter phenomenon was received on 13 March 1945:

 Bomber Command crews have for some time been reporting similar phenomena.
 A few of the alleged aircraft may have been Me 262 and for the rest, flak rockets are suggested as the most likely explanation.
 The whole affair is still something of a mystery and the evidence is very sketchy and varied so that no definite and satisfactory explanation can yet be given.